Tails Dog Walking Index · Field report — August 2026

 Chocolate brown is normal.
 Green can come from grass or a bile issue, yellow or orange may signal a food intolerance or a liver or pancreas problem, and black, tarry, or bloody stool needs a prompt vet call.
 The dog poop color chart on this page is general reference compiled from veterinary sources — not Tails aggregate data or veterinary advice.

-How much exercise does a dog need by age and size?
+How does recorded walking activity vary by age and size?

-The Index includes age and size segment benchmarks when sample sizes are high enough.
+The Index includes age and size segment benchmarks when aggregate data is available.
 These show routine-level differences in daily walk time, distance, and walks per day without publishing individual dog histories.
+For a personalized planning framework, use the Tails dog exercise guide.

 How long to walk a puppy?